seppenen/Pipeline_IAC/README.md

 ./scripts/init.ps1
 ```

-The created repo URL will be printed out to the console
+The URL for the newly created repository will be displayed on the console.

 ## Manual installation

-Initialize local state using the following commandsЮ
+Initialize local state using the following commands

 ```bash
 terraform init